unfoldingWord-dev/tx-manager/README.rst

 3. Request Job (Lamdbda function - API Gateway triggered)

-Request Job is triggered through a call to the AWS API Gateway which triggers the `request_job lambda function <https://github.com/unfoldingWord-dev/tx-manager-lambda/blob/develop/functions/tx-manager_request_job/main.py>`_.
+Request Job is triggered through a call to the AWS API Gateway, running the `request_job lambda function <https://github.com/unfoldingWord-dev/tx-manager-lambda/blob/develop/functions/tx-manager_request_job/main.py>`_.
 This function expects the following variables in the payload:

 * gogs_url* - the URL to the Gogs site to verify user token (e.g. https://git.door43.org)
 * api_url* - the base URL to the tX Manager API (e.g. https://test-api.door43.org)
 * data - information about the job to performed.
 It contains the following variables:

-   * gogs_user_token - a user token of a valid user to prove they are a user so we can traob requests
+   * gogs_user_token - a user token of a valid Gogs user
    * cdn_bucket - the S3 bucket in which the zip file of the converted files is to placed
    * source - The URL of the archive of files to convert (e.g. https://s3-us-west-2.amazonaws.com/test-tx-webhook/preconvert/0038b1d1-bf3b-11e6-8481-ed2b5603783b.zip)
    * resource_type - The resource type (e.g. obs, ulb, udb, etc.)